 Birmingham has a reputation for producing sought after graduates

-The University was ranked 17th in the UK in the table of Universities targeted by the largest number of top employers in 2016-2017 in the High Fliers Graduate Market in 2016 report which identifies the institutions that are most targeted by leading companies.
-The report identifies that graduate recruiters have put more emphasis on university careers services and campus drop-in sessions during this year’s recruitment campaigns, and less emphasis on advertising in sector guides, local guides and graduate directories.
+The University was ranked 6th in the UK in the table of Universities targeted by the largest number of top employers in 2016-2017 in the High Fliers Graduate Market in 2017 report.
+The report identifies that graduate recruiters have put more emphasis on social media, university recruitment presentations, skills training events and campus brand managers during this year’s recruitment campaigns, and less emphasis on advertising in career sector guides.